Attention is all you need to solve chiral superconductivity

-where $U<0$ set the coupling strength between fermions and the parameter $\sigma_U$ set the interparticle interaction range.
-The normalization constant is chosen to ensure $\int d\mathbf r V(\mathbf r) = U$.
+where $U<0$ sets the coupling strength between fermions and the parameter $\sigma_U$ sets the interaction range.

 {\em Neural Network Variational Monte Carlo.---} Our wavefunction ansatz is constructed by enforcing only the most fundamental physical requirement of fermionic many-particle wavefunctions: the Pauli principle.
-This antisymmetric structure under particle exchange is captured by a sum of determinants built from {\it many-body} orbitals \cite{pfau2020ab}
+This antisymmetric structure under particle exchange is captured by a sum of determinants of {\it many-body} orbitals \cite{pfau2020ab}